alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 * Each round the infected PC loses 3d6 HP.
 This HP directly heals Ilren.
 * The infected PC has no reactions.
 On its turn it gets a single move action or a single action, but nothing more.

+## The Long Rest
+Ahmaz returns to the party.
+He's not happy with how events turned out - he understands that Fiagro was not in his right mind, but he does not believe that knocking him out to heal him actually helped the party.
+If they ask if he is willing to give the lockdown password, to which Ahmaz will almost laugh and reply: "No.  He thinks you might be behind whatever was afflicting him.
+Worse still he thinks I might be afflicted to.
+But he is willing to let you stay on the Lambent Zenith for now.
+He is warding his wardroom against further intrusion, and is going to take a rest.
+I suggest you all do the same.
+If word gets out that you attacked Figaro there might be some folk who take matters into their own hands - I suggest you stay in the galley with Kycera for now."

+### During the Long Rest
+Presumably the party, in need of a long rest, will take Ahmaz's advice.
+The following events will happen:

+#### Event #1: Ilren Acts: Slaad Tadpole
+One player is infected with a special slaad tadpole.
+Traditionally a slaad tadpole manifest along with a certain pattern, but this one is special.
+Created by 'Ilren' to sow chaos.
+Andromeda and Nakos are immune, so choose one of the other four to be infected with no save - the tadpole approaches in the darkness, is practically invisible anyway and finds its way into the host's body without any resistance.

+#### Event #2: Aasimar Dream
+Andromeda has a dream - a very potent, real seeming dream.
+The dream goes as follows:

+> You feel yourself drift off to sleep peacefully, and then suddenly something reaches up from the floor around you and pull you under, through the deck to... somewhere else.
+You know the touch of the divine better than most, and this has that - a touch of the divine.
+But it is distant.
+An echo.
+And at the same time the sound of it drowns out the sound of your own blood, pumping in your veins.
+It is warm.
+Golden.
+Celestial.
+But the light is restrained, like a held breath that has gone on too long.
+Around it - around the whole ship - there is a sour, discordant note.
+Something laughing softly, wearing a voice that does not belong to it.
+And the golden sound calls out.  "...sister..."

+#### Event #3: Ilren Acts: Modify Memory
+With the arrival of Ahmaz (who has more authority than either Lysan or Zastra) and the heroes Ilren is forced to take a more active approach in his corruption of this crew (hence implanting one of the players with a slaad tadpole).
+He will also modify the memory of Zastra, beginning to turn him against Ahmaz.

 ### The Next Morning
 The party will awaken to the sound of the ship's bell ringing.
 The Lambent Zenith is under attack again.